Gregor Schlierenzauer: Current records

 Gregor Schlierenzauer set numerous records during his active career.
 On January 26, 2013, he became the record World Cup winner with his 46th World Cup victory, together with Matti Nykänen.
 On February 3, 2013, he achieved his 47th World Cup victory and has been the sole record World Cup winner since then.
 Schlierenzauer achieved a total of 53 World Cup victories.

 Schlierenzauer also achieved the most team victories in the World Cup, with a total of 17 victories with Austria.
 Adding together individual and team victories, he achieved 70 World Cup victories, another record.

 Other records include his total of 14 World Cup victories in ski flying and his 36 World Cup victories on large hills.
 At 18, he is also the youngest ski flying world champion.

 He shares the record for most ski flying crystal globes (three) with Peter Prevc and Stefan Kraft.

-Together with Janne Ahonen, Matti Hautamäki, Thomas Morgenstern and Ryōyū Kobayashi, he holds the longest winning streak in the World Cup with six victories in a row.
+Together with Janne Ahonen, Matti Hautamäki, Thomas Morgenstern, Ryōyū Kobayashi and Domen Prevc, he holds the longest winning streak in the World Cup with six victories in a row.

 In the 2012/13 season, he scored 544 points in the ski flying ranking, a record that still stands today.

 Together with Johan Remen Evensen, Schlierenzauer achieved the highest score in a single ski jumping competition (with a maximum of two rounds) when they both scored 498.6 points at the first ski flying competition in Vikersund in 2011.

 He is, with Stefan Kraft, the only ski jumper to win at least one medal at six consecutive Nordic World Ski Championships (2007–2017).